Limit Theory for the Sample Autocovariance for Heavy Tailed Stationary Infinitely Divisible Processes Generated by Conservative Flows: Introduction

-For a discrete stationary process $(X_n, \, n \geq 0)$, the sample autocovariance function and the sample autocorrelation function are vital statistics in the analysis of dependence structure of the process.
-According to Wold decomposition (see p.
-187 in \cite{brockwell:davis:1991}), every stationary process with zero mean and finite variance can be represented by the sum of an infinite-order moving average and a perfectly predictable process.
-This fact justifies, to some extent, that every stationary process of finite second moment can be approximated by a moving average process (or equivalently, an ARMA($p,q$) process of finite order).
+For a discrete strict stationary process $(X_n, \, n \geq 1)$ (i.e., the joint distributions $(X_n, \, n \geq 1)$ and $(X_{n+h}, \, n \geq 1)$ are the same for all positive integers $n_1, \dots, n_k$ and $h$), the sample autocovariance function and the sample autocorrelation function are vital statistics in the analysis of dependence structure of the process.
+According to the Wold decomposition (see p.
+187 in \cite{brockwell:davis:1991}), every strict stationary process with zero mean and finite variance can be represented by the sum of an infinite-order moving average (or equivalently, an ARMA($p,q$) process of finite order) and a perfectly predictable process.
 Thus, in a classical $L^2$-context, linear models are sufficient for data analysis; indeed, the sample autocorrelation function has traditionally been an important model-fitting and diagnostic tools (see, for example, Chapter 7 of \cite{brockwell:davis:1991}).

-If stationary processes lack finite variance, they cannot generally be approximated by linear processes.
+If strict stationary processes lack finite variance, they cannot generally be approximated by linear processes.
 Thus, it is natural to question whether classical methods based on sample autocorrelations are still plausible.
 For instance, a major feature of heavy tail models is that the sample autocorrelation converges to a {\it random} limit.
-The presence of random limits means that traditional model-fitting and diagnostic tools such as the Akaike Information Criterion or Yule-Walker estimators may yield erroneous results.
+If a random limit actually occurs, one needs to be more careful in applying traditional model-fitting and diagnostic tools such as the Akaike Information Criterion or Yule-Walker estimators.
 For more details, see \cite{davis:resnick:1996}, \cite{resnick:vandenberg:2000} and \cite{resnick:samorodnitsky:xue:1999}.